Ontario Highway 17: Beginnings

 A portion of this original highway was lost when the completion of the Carillon Generating Station in 1964 raised the water level of the Ottawa River north of Voyageur Provincial Park.

 West of Ottawa, a route was assumed to Arnprior on October 6, following today's Carling Avenue, March Road and Donald B. Munro Drive between Ottawa and Kinburn, and Kinburn Side Road and Madawaska Boulevard between Kinburn and Arnprior.
 On June 15, 1921, the highway was extended to Pembroke via Renfrew, Cobden, and Beachburg.
 The entire route between Pembroke and Pointe-Fortune became known as Highway 17 in the summer of 1925.

 Although the jurisdiction of the soon-to-become Department of Highways did not extend beyond Pembroke, a rough trail continued to North Bay, and a trunk road constructed by the Department of Northern Development beyond there to Sault Ste.
 Marie by 1923, roughly following the route of Highway 17 today.

-The Pembroke and Mattawan Road Colonization Road was constructed between 1853 and 1874 to encourage settlement in the Upper Ottawa Valley.
+The Pembroke and Mattawan Road Colonization Road or Great Northern Road was constructed between 1853 and 1874 to encourage settlement in the Upper Ottawa Valley.
 Between Mattawa and North Bay, many aboriginals and early settlers made use of the Mattawa River, the headwaters of which lie just north of Lake Nipissing.
 From there they would travel down the French River into Georgian Bay and onwards to Lake Superior.
 Highway 17 between Mattawa and Sault Ste.
 Marie roughly traces this early voyageur route.